lfit/itpol/developer-security-hygiene.md

 Each section is split into two areas:

 - The checklist that can be adapted to your project's needs
-- Free-form list of considerations that explain what dictated these decisions
+- Free-form list of considerations that explain what dictated these decisions, together with configuration instructions

 #### Checklist priority levels